-Monthly retiree benefits are eligible for an annual cost of living adjustment based on the increase/decrease of the annual average in the Consumer Price Index (CPI) for the Los Angeles-Riverside-Orange County, CA area for the previous year, January to December and the change is rounded to the nearest whole.
+Monthly retiree benefits are eligible for an annual cost of living adjustment based on the increase/decrease of the annual average in the Consumer Price Index (CPI) for the Los Angeles-Riverside-Orange County, CA area for the previous year, January to December, and the change is rounded to the nearest whole.
 The adjustments are calculated by the actuary, adopted by the Board and become effective on July 1 of each year.
-The COLA increase for 2009 was 4% and 2008 was 3%.
+The COLA for 2010 was a decrease of 1% and 2009 was an increase of 4%.